DeltaSignum/Dynamic-Zero/README.md

 **A Delta Signum Open Engineering Project**

-Dynamic Zero (DZ) is an experimental open-source acoustic architecture exploring alternative approaches to loudspeaker system design.
+Dynamic Zero (DZ) is an experimental open engineering acoustic architecture exploring alternative approaches to loudspeaker system design.

 Rather than treating the loudspeaker enclosure as a passive structure, Dynamic Zero investigates whether the acoustic energy normally dissipated behind the diaphragm can become an active part of the system.